avelino/awesome-go/README.md

 * [GoSublime](https://github.com/DisposaBoy/GoSublime) - A Golang plugin collection for the text editor SublimeText 2 providing code completion and other IDE-like features.
 * [go-lang-idea-plugin](https://github.com/go-lang-plugin-org/go-lang-idea-plugin) Go plugin for IntelliJ IDEA.
-* [vim-go](https://github.com/fatih/vim-go) - Go development plugin for Vim, combines many of the vim go plugins.
+* [vim-go](https://github.com/fatih/vim-go) - Go development plugin for Vim, combines many of the Vim go plugins.

 ## Software

-*Software written in Go*
+*Software written in Go.*

 * [Circuit](https://github.com/gocircuit/circuit) - Circuit is a programmable platform-as-a-service (PaaS) and/or Infrastructure-as-a-Service (IaaS), for management, discovery, synchronization and orchestration of services and hosts comprising cloud applications.
 * [Docker](http://www.docker.com/) - An open platform for distributed applications for developers and sysadmins.